Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 |---|---|---|

-Full English metric names (silent_p0, manual_review_floor, audit_trace_coverage, false_escalation_rate, edge_drift, postmortem_gap, backup_verified) with thresholds and formulas are placed in Appendix D. Here the rule matters, not the table of names: for each "what we improve" row there must be one-two guards from the same risk area.
+Full English names of metrics (silent_p0, manual_review_floor, audit_trace_coverage, false_escalation_rate, edge_drift, postmortem_gap, backup_verified) with thresholds and formulas are moved to Appendix D. The important thing here is the rule, not the table of names: each line of "what we improve" must have one or two guards from the same risk area.

-For dangerous actions (last three rows), additionally include the "red button" — a blocking gate that cannot be bypassed without a referendum from Chapter 3.
-For manual and observational operations (first three rows), a soft warning is sufficient.
+For dangerous actions (the last three rows), additionally include the "red button" — a blocking gateway that cannot be bypassed without a referendum from chapter 3.
+For manual and observational operations (the first three rows), a soft warning is enough.

-The goal of the table is not to turn it into dogma but to help see what you missed.
-If in the "auto-remediation with state" row you have no backup check — that is a signal to rewrite validation.md, not to "optimize MTTR."
+The goal of the table is not to turn it into a dogma, but to help you see what you missed.
+If in the line "auto-remediation with state" you have no backup check — this is a signal to rewrite validation.md, not to "optimize MTTR."

-> [conceptual interface] — structure of validation.md, which you should adapt to your trace files.
+> [conceptual interface] — the structure of validation.md that you adapt to your tracing files.

 version: 1.1